Obnam, a backup program

 Most of the code is written by Lars Wirzenius.
 (Please provide patches so that can change.)

-The code is covered by the GNU General Public License, version 3 or later.
+This entire work is covered by the GNU General Public License, version 3 or later.

 Copyright 2010-2013 Lars Wirzenius